-Currently, there are 121 full time employees in DHHL with six offices statewide.
+Currently, there are 133 full time employees in DHHL with six offices statewide.
 DHHL's main administrative office is located in Kapolei, Oahu and the five (5) district offices are located on neighbor islands.
 There are two (2) district offices on the Big Island, one in Hilo (East Hawaii) and one in Waimea (West Hawai'i), Hawai'i; one (1) district office in Lihue, Kauai; one (1) district office in Wailuku, Maui; and one (1) district office in Kalamaula, Molokai.
 DHHL is organized into five offices and three divisions under the Hawaiian Homes Commission and Office of the Chairman.
 The various offices and divisions are described as follows:

-Office of the Chairman (OCH) - 17 staff members
+Office of the Chairman (OCH) - 31 staff members

-The Office of the Chairman consists of the Chairman of the Hawaiian Homes Commission, who is also the Director of Department of Hawaiian Home Lands; the Deputy to the Chairman, the Executive Assistant; the NAHASDA Manager, NAHASDA Program Specialist, NAHASDA Compliance Specialist, Mortgage Loan Specialist, NAHASDA Clerk; and executive staff.
+The Office of the Chairman consists of the Chairman of the Hawaiian Homes Commission, who is also the Director of Department of Hawaiian Home Lands; the Deputy to the Chairman, the Executive Assistant; the NAHASDA Government Relations Program Manager, NAHASDA Program Specialist, NAHASDA Compliance Specialist, NAHASDA Construction Specialist, NAHASDA Mortgage Specialist, NAHASDA Mortgage Loan Assistant, NAHASDA Planner, NAHASDA Office Assistant, NAHASDA Government Relations Program Specialist; and executive staff.

-Administrative Services Office (ASO) - 7 staff members
+Administrative Services Office (ASO) - 9 staff members

 The Administrative Services Office provides DHHL staff support in the areas of personnel, budgeting, program evaluation, information and communication systems, risk management, facilities management, clerical services and other administrative services.
-This office also provides support services in preparation of legislative proposals and testimonies, coordinates the preparation of reports to the legislature and facilitates the rule-making process.